 Where Does Bias Come From?

-Our human brain is the source of bias.
-In addition to conserve energy, our brain takes short-cuts (heuristics) and forms our ways of thinking and viewpoints resulting in bias.
+The human brain is the source of bias.
+To conserve energy, it takes shortcuts (heuristics) that shape our thinking and viewpoints, ultimately resulting in bias.
 For more information on how our brain works, see Tracey Tokuhama-Espinosa’s Origins of Bias in the Brain.

 11 Cognitive Bias With Examples.